 INSPIRE will create a European spatial data infrastructure (SDI) that will enable spatial information to be discovered, viewed and downloaded in order to assist in policy making across boundaries.

 The spatial information considered under the directive includes a great variety of themes — one of which is geology.

 UK Location is a UK pan-government initiative to improve the sharing and re-use of public sector location information.

 INSPIRE and UK Location depends on standardised delivery mechanisms to ensure the integration of spatial information from different contributors.

 Data providers need to structure their data according to agreed specifications and deliver it via common protocols.
 The development of this infrastructure and enabling standards has been a huge community effort in which BGS has played a major role.

 BGS staff (past and present) have performed the following roles:

 BGS has been working for several years with the Scottish Government doing co-funded research on how to set up a Scottish Spatial Data Infrastructure to implement the One Scotland — One Geography initiative.
 We are also helping the Coal Authority make data freely and openly accessible to the public in accordance with INSPIRE.

-Contact Matt Harrison, Science Director Geoscience Products and Services or Dr Richard Hughes, for more information on how BGS can help fulfil your organisation's obligations under INSPIRE and UK Location.
+Contact Matt Harrison, Science Director Informatics, for more information on how BGS can help fulfil your organisation's obligations under INSPIRE and UK Location.

 The purpose of INSPIRE and UK Location is to support environmental policy and overcome major barriers still affecting the availability and accessibility of relevant data.